monsoonmaelstrom/book2/book2.md

 I knock on John’s door.
 He doesn’t answer, but I’m pretty sure he’s in there, so I bang harder until I finally see the knob begin to twist.
 Then I stop and wait for the door to open.

 John looks momentarily taken aback to see me standing in front of his door.
 We’re not friends.
 Until this point, we’ve been polite acquaintances, occasionally nodding hello to one another in passing.
-We don’t work together, and we have very little reason to speak to one another.
+We don’t work together, and we have little reason to speak to one another.
 There’s also always been something about him that has rubbed me the wrong way.
 He’s a little too eager to kiss everyone’s ass.

 “Liam,” he says uncertainly.

 “John.
-I hear that you have been discussing my personal relationships with Commander Selby.”
+I hear you have been discussing my personal relationships with Commander Selby.”

 I stand mute and wait for him to fill the silence as Hazel so often accuses me of doing to her.
 Saying nothing, while staring directly at someone, making it clear you’re both waiting for and expecting a response, is a very useful technique.
 Just ask my grandmother.